 The CoC and Group-wide policies lay the foundation for long-term trusting relationships with our colleagues, customers and partners, our approach to sustainability as well as ensure that we are aligned and working within the same parameters.
 The CoC covers three aspects:

-- Respect in Our Workplace that defines the best interaction manner in the workplace;
+- Respect in Our Workplace that sets out interaction boundaries and hiring best practices at our workplace;

-- Respect for Our Business Partners which guides us on how we engage with external parties; and
+- Respect for Our Business Partners which guides us on proper engagement with external parties; and

 - Respect for Our Shareholders that summarises our commitment towards ensuring shareholder value.

 The CoC demonstrates our commitment to doing business the right and ethical way.